 Welcome to Carnivalesque 103!
 Carnivalesque is, in its own words, “an interdisciplinary blog carnival dedicated to pre-modern history (to c.
 1800 C.E.)” and I’m delighted to play host for this issue.

 If you’ve spent any time doing research into the past, you know the frustrations of not being able to find what you’re looking for.
 If you’re lucky, you’re as smart and interesting as Alun Withey and you can use that experience to strengthen your sense of possibilities.
-In “The Agony and the Ecstasy: Hunting for 17th-century medics with few sources!” (a post on his eponymous blog), Withey tells us about the difficulties in tracking down early modern Welsh medics. § continue reading →
+In “The Agony and the Ecstasy: Hunting for 17th-century medics with few sources!” (a post on his eponymous blog), Withey tells us about the difficulties in tracking down early modern Welsh medics.
+For many reasons, as he explains, it’s hard to pin down specific practitioners, even though he’s quite sure they must have existed.
+The question, he writes, is “how far the deficiencies of the sources are masking what could well have been a vibrant medical culture. § continue reading →

 I was recently part of a panel organized by Holly Dugan at George Washington University on the topic of #altac and #postac careers.
 The storify from the tweets is worth reading through for the insights from my fellow panelists, Alyssa Harad, Evan Rhodes, and Meredith Hindley, and for comments from the audience.
 The first part of my talk was a reperformance of the “make your own luck” pecha kucha I did for MLA 2013 and have already shared here, but since I felt the urge to share some advice for students and faculty on the topic of pursuing #altac careers, I thought I’d post those. § continue reading →